Leg Length Discrepancy and Short Right Leg Syndrome

 General Discussion

 With a practice that was largely sports based in my early years, the Left Lower LImb Mechanism was the first aspect of this condition to come to my attention.
 While aware of the hip rotation’s effect on the SIJ blocking energetic Qi flow and generating backline symptoms, I did not know why this postural anomaly occurred.
 It was a mystery to me.
 The adhoc hip rotation seemed to be random and would defy treatment.
-It was not until I learned of the common structural leg length discrepancy did full understanding come to me.
+It was not until I learned of the common structural leg length discrepancy did full understanding come.
 That is, the underlying impact of the short right leg generating an unconscious anatomic adjustment pulling the longer left leg up.
-Hip rotation will often resist responding to rehab and treatment until an adjusting heel lift is placed under the short leg.
+Hip rotation resists responding to rehab and treatment until an adjusting heel lift is placed under the short leg.

 Many minds quickly go to questioning exactly what the structural leg length discrepancy is in millimetres.
 5mm is low range.
 The medium or average is in the order of 10mm.
 I consider high range to be anything from 15mm and above.
 20mm is not uncommon.
 25mm or greater is rare.
 The largest I have seen I would estimate to have been 35mm.
 At 62yrs of age that one had never been told he had a short leg despite much consultation with Medical Doctors and Specialists.